Injury blow for Success as Udinese striker subbed off against Inter Milan | Goal.com

 Isaac Success was forced off with an injury in the first half of Sunday’s Serie A fixture between Udinese and Inter Milan.

+Playing in his 22nd match of the 2021-22 season, the Nigeria international was saddled with goalscoring responsibilities alongside Gerard Deulofeu.

-Some 26 minutes into the game, the Nigeria international was injured by Nicolo Barella while making an attacking move.
+However, that ambition faded into thin air as the former Watford and Granada man was injured by Nicolo Barella while making an attacking move.

 After being accessed by the Little Zebras’ medics, it was discovered that he would no longer continue and he was subsequently subbed off for Ignacio Pussetto.